berakpaijo/lunacy-projects-of-mine-because-why-not-/README.md

 ## Results

 Everything that is exported will be put inside the directory [results](https://github.com/berakpaijo/lunacy-projects-of-mine-because-why-not-/tree/main/results).
-So, if you ever wanted to take some images you can go inside it and you know, "steal" some of mine creations which btw I also use some free assets lmao.
+So, if you ever wanted to take some images you can go inside it and you know, "steal" some of my creations which btw I also use some free assets lmao.
 And PLEASE always put them inside the directory [results](https://github.com/berakpaijo/lunacy-projects-of-mine-because-why-not-/tree/main/results) if you ever had to change this repo for some magical reason...

 ## Thanks